panqec/panqec/README.md

 ```
 cp env_template.txt .env
 ```
+Your `.env` file contains environmental varaibles that can be read in for to customize.

-Then edit the .env file to change the `BN3D_DIR` path to a directory on your storage device where you want the output files to be written.
+Edit the .env file to change the `BN3D_DIR` path to a directory on your storage device where you want the output files to be written.
 If you don't do this, as a fallback, the data files will be written to the `temp` directory in this repository.

+Optionally, if you use dark theme in Jupyter Lab, setting `BN3D_DARK_THEME=True` in the `.env` file will make the plots show up nicer.

 # Run the tests
 After you've activated your virtual environment and installed the dependences,